auto3t/docs/mkdocs/docs/people/introduction.md

 People are indexed from movies and TV shows.
 Additionally you can activate "tracking" for a person.

 ## Limitations
 There is a possibility for duplicate persons here.
 Unfortunatly matching people between the different databases from tvmaze and TMDB is only possible through assuming.
-If the name matches exactly and there is no other possible match, Auto3T assumes that is the same person and will asign IDs accordingly.
+If the name matches exactly and there is no other possible match, **Auto3T** assumes that is the same person and will asign IDs accordingly otherwise create two person entries.

 ## Filters